geekiam/website/static/posts/serverless-netlify-faunadb-gridsome.md

 because the article provides a background on how to configure your local development environment in order to get setup to start developing making use of Netlify Functions and the [Netlify CLI](https://docs.netlify.com/cli/get-started/#installation "Get started with Netlify CLI")

-I am going to assume some level of familiarity of Gridsome and Netlify CLI for the remainder of this guide.
+I am going to assume some level of familiarity of Gridsome, Netlify CLI and a Fauna Account in order to follow along with this guide.

  <div class="flex bg-teal-lighter mb-4">
           <div class="w-16 bg-teal">
               <div class="p-4">